SequentMicrosystems/8serial-rpi/README.md

 sudo make install
 ```

-Now you can access the watchdog, one wire bus and button features of the [Eight Serial Ports HAT for Raspberry Pi](https://sequentmicrosystems.com/products/eight-raspberry-pi-serial-ports) through the command "8serial".
+Now you can access the watchdog, one wire bus, and button features of the [Eight Serial Ports HAT for Raspberry Pi](https://sequentmicrosystems.com/products/eight-raspberry-pi-serial-ports) through the command "8serial".
 Use -h option for help:
 ```bash
 8serial -h
 ```